Find your Florida Tax ID Number, Folio Number, Parcel ID Number (Updated 2025)

 Municipality

 The first two digits of the folio number, as listed on the adjoining chart.
-Code 30 indicates properties in Miami-Dade County not within the municipality; this is known as “unincorporated” territory.
+Code 30 indicates properties in Miami-Dade County not within the municipality; this is known as “unincorporated” territory, and is a key element in identifying your Florida Tax ID Number.

 Township, Range, and Section